ludovicianul/ludovicianul.github.io/_posts/2021-07-06-incomplete-list-of-security.md

 - add patterns restricting input for each string
 - for some properties it's easier to find patterns as they have clear definitions; a country code will always follow the `[A-Z]+`; for others, it's a bit more difficult; a `lastName` property needs to be quite loose, considering all names in all languages;
-  the recommendation is at least to prevent strange characters like the Unicode control chars, separators or symbol; a recommended pattern object is the following: `^[^\p{C}\p{Z}\p{So}]*[^\p{C}\p{so}]+[^\p{C}\p{Z}\p{So}]*$`; this doesn't mean that you are now protected from any type of injection; you still need to have a food understanding where the data goes and how it is processed, but at least you won't get [an emoji breaking your system](https://www.vice.com/en/article/gv5jgy/iphone-emoji-break-apps)
+  the recommendation is at least to prevent strange characters like the Unicode control chars, separators or symbol; a recommended pattern object is the following: `^[^\p{C}\p{Z}\p{So}]*[^\p{C}\p{so}]+[^\p{C}\p{Z}\p{So}]*$`; this doesn't mean that you are now protected from any type of injection; you still need to have a good understanding where the data goes and how it is processed, but at least you won't get [an emoji breaking your system](https://www.vice.com/en/article/gv5jgy/iphone-emoji-break-apps)

 ## Logging standards